dongido001/whatsapp-export-reader/README.md

 If you have ever wanted to read an exported WhatsApp chat messages, then this app is for you.

-The live URL of the project can be found here (Link coming soon).
+The live URL of the project can be found [here](https://whapp-reader.herokuapp.com/).
 You just need to upload your `.txt` file and read your message.

 # Why